Piotr72us/good-readme-generator/README.md

 ![JSbadge](https://img.shields.io/badge/javascript-100.0%25-blue)

 ## Description
-__Readme Architect__ is a CLI application created in node.js that enable developers to automate the process of creating standardized and compelling README markdown files for GitHub repositories.
+__Readme Architect__ is a CLI application built in node.js that enables developers to automate the process of creating standardized and compelling README markdown files for GitHub repositories.

 ## Table of Contents
 * [Installation](#Installation)